 Image: The Pump Room Restaurant

 How about a memorable al fresco dining experience?
 Book a table at bustling Green Park Brasserie in the heart of Bath city centre, where you can enjoy the restaurant’s sumptuous speciality steaks or other delicious seasonal dishes.
-Lounge outside on the buzzing terrace as you eat, accompanied by the sound of live jazz, funk, blues and soul gigs four nights a week.
-Or, if you’re looking for a more casual meal, head next door and savour award-winning pizza at sister venue Bath Pizza Co, where you’ll be one of the first guests to enjoy its brand new secret bar, Upstairs.
+Sit outside on one of the buzzing terraces as you eat, accompanied by the sound of live jazz, funk, blues and soul gigs four nights a week.

 Image: Green Park Brasserie & Bath Pizza Co